Post-Charismatic: A Publishing Journey

 There was a lot of discussion in this blog’s early days (circa 2004) about a growing exodus of disillusioned believers from Pentecostal and charismatic churches.
 Many had once viewed their churches as a valuable source of spiritual vitality — but no longer.

-Encouraged/egged-on by several blogging friends, I decided to try my hand at unpacking the why’s behind the growing number of self-identified post-charismatics.
-A bit of background reading and research, dialogue with some fellow Spirit-filled refugees, and then write a blogging mini-series (five, maybe six posts).
+Encouraged/egged-on by several blogging friends, I decided to try my hand at unpacking the “why’s” behind the growing number of self-identified post-charismatics.
+I envisioned a bit of background reading and research, dialogue with some fellow Spirit-filled refugees, and then writing a blogging mini-series (five, maybe six posts).

-a few blog posts wouldn’t do the topic justice.
+I’d barely begun my research when I realized “a few blog posts” wouldn’t do the topic justice.
 Instead, what was tentatively billed as the Post-Charismatic Project would be published as a subsection of my blog — an extremely large subsection, as twenty months of research and writing took shape.
 I jokingly referred to it as “the mother of all research papers.”

 Even before its release, several people suggested I look into getting the content published in book form.
 I did my best to shop the proposal around but received zero response.
 (Note: possibly because my query letters sucked.)